rymdkraftverk/level1/suggested-improvements.md

  - An entity can have 0 or 1 physics body.
  - An entity has an x and y position
  - An entity's position is relative to its parent
- - Optional: An entity has width and height.
-Depends on how collision detection is refactored.
+ - An entity has width and height.

 ```js
 const root = Entity.getRoot()